neonevm/neon-evm.docs/docs/developing/dev_environment/op2_local_proxy_remote_solana.md

 To use a different endpoint, you need to specify the variable `-e SOLANA_URL='http://<Solana-node RPC endpoint>'` on the command line.

 When a proxy is deployed, it generates a wallet containing a key pair.
-If you do not need the new wallet and want to use the keys you already have, then you need to specify the path to your wallet on the command line.
+If you do not need the new wallet and want to use the keys you already have, you need to specify the path to your wallet on the command line.
 In this case, the proxy will not create a new key pair.
 The command line will look like the following:

 ```bash
 $ sudo docker run --rm -ti --network=host -e CONFIG=<network> -e POSTGRES_DB=neon-db -e POSTGRES_USER=neon-proxy -e POSTGRES_PASSWORD=neon-proxy-pass -v ~/.config/solana/id.json:/root/.config/solana/id.json --name proxy neonlabsorg/proxy:v0.5.1